-Glioblastoma multiforme (GBM) is the most common malignant tumour of the brain and is incurable (1,2).
+Glioblastoma multiforme (GBM) is the commonest malignant tumour of the brain and is incurable (1,2).
 These tumours commonly occur in the supratentorial regions, however they have a prevalence of 0.4-3.4 % in the infratentorial regions (1,3).
 Supratentorial tumours have a different epidemiology, and presentation when compared to infratentorial ones.
-In this case, we discuss a female patient who presented with an infratentorial gliobastoma multiforme.
+In this case, we discuss a female patient who presented with an infratentorial gliobastoma multiforme, followed by review of the literature.